-If I snore, does that mean I have obstructive sleep apnea?
+If I snore, does that mean I have sleep apnea?

 About 40 percent of adult men and 24 percent of adult women are habitual snorers.
 However, not all of them have sleep apnea.

 A spouse will often witness their partner’s signs of sleep apnea.
 These signs include snoring, respiratory pauses and more.
-If you suspect you or a loved one may be suffering from sleep apnea, we recommend you talk to your physician about it.
+If you suspect you or a loved one may be suffering from sleep apnea, talk to your physician about it.

 People suffering from sleep apnea do not always know.
-Most of the time, the spouse is often to notice the signs of snoring and sleep apnea.
+Most of the time, a partner is the first to notice the signs of snoring and sleep apnea.
 It is advisable to consult a specialist when:

-- Snoring disrupts your sleep and your partner’s sleep.
+- Snoring disrupts your sleep and/or your partner’s sleep.

 - Snoring often wakes you up at night.

-- Your spouse notices you’re having respiratory problems…
+- Your partner notices you are having respiratory problems.

 - You feel tired in the morning and sleepy during the day

-A complete examination called polysomnography will be performed at our clinic.
+A complete examination called polysomnography can be performed at our clinic.
 This test analyzes the different phases of sleep and measures several indicators to detect sleep apnea and assess its severity.

 What to do to limit sleep apnea aggravation?

-If you are overweight, losing a few pounds is enough to improve the quality of your sleep.
+Losing weight: If you are overweight, losing a few pounds may be enough to improve the quality of your sleep.

-You can raise your head a few centimeters so that your neck and torso are slightly elevated to clear the airways.
+Raising your pillow: You can raise your head a few centimetres so that your neck and torso are slightly elevated to clear the airways.

 There are no drug treatments for sleep apnea yet.
 However, other very effective solutions exist:

-CPAP is a device that continuously sends air through a tube and a mask to be worn at night.
-There are different types of CPAP models, each model helps maintain a sufficient level of air in the airways to prevent sleep apnea.
+A CPAP is a device that continuously sends air through a tube and a mask, and is worn at night.
+There are different types of CPAP models, each helps to maintain a sufficient level of air in the airways to prevent sleep apnea.

-The mandibular advancement orthosis is a gutter to be worn at night.
+The mandibular advancement orthosis is a mouthguard to be worn at night.
 It keeps the lower jaw and the tongue forward which facilitates the passage of air.
-Most of the time, mandibular advancement orthosis are indicated for people with mild to moderate apnea.
+Most of the time, mandibular advancement orthosis are recommended for people with mild to moderate sleep apnea.

-If CPAP and mandibular advancement orthosis does not work or not well tolerated by the patient.
-Surgical intervention may be considered among them:
+If CPAP and mandibular advancement orthosis treatments do not work or are not well tolerated by the patient, surgical intervention may be considered:

 - Correction of a nasal septal deviation (septoplasty)